epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-07-distro-manjaro-artix-migration.markdown

 -- -- --

-### Some Issues
+### Troubleshooting Examples

+This is how I managed my own issues.
+Troubleshooting helps you understand your system.

+	Do not be afraid of issues.

 As I said, I did migration to Artix Linux just five days after the announcement.
-Most of the problems fixed in just days.
+Most of the problems fixed in just few days.

 Everything works well.
 Except for these two things